neurobloomai/pact/docs/neurobloom_strategic_framework.md

 4. **Make decision by Day 7**
    - Restructure to "easy mode" (narrow focus, services-first, piggyback)
    - All-in with clear revenue path and funding plan
-   - Graceful transition to India path
+   - Graceful transition to path
    - **Don't stay in limbo - decide and commit**

 ---